ZEwithBayesTaylor/Kuber/README.md

 ### Overview

 The task is to deploy a web application on Kubernetes using Docker containers.
-Details can be found in this [PDF](/Assignment%203.pdf)

 ### Workflow